ggodreau/adventureworks/README.md

 This is based off the work done by [lorint](https://github.com/lorint/AdventureWorks-for-Postgres) and [josibake](https://github.com/NorfolkDataSci/adventure-works-postgres/) with minor script changes to fix relative paths and updated docs for remote server installation (in this case, an AWS RDS cluster).
 The included csv's have been converted already to be compatible with postgres.
 If you would like the original files, head over to [Adventure Works 2014 OLTP](https://msftdbprodsamples.codeplex.com/downloads/get/880662) download page.
 The download includes a script for loading the data into MSSQL Server.

+This is the *non-DW* version of the database, meaning it has been normalized (Production.Product (normalized) vs Product (non-normalized)).
+It is the online, live, transactional version of the DB, which hasn't been DW (data warehoused) to be more coherent for analytic purposes.
+This is intentional to give the student more experience dealing with complex joins to get information.

 ## Getting started

 Clone this repo in its entirety to your local machine.
 You will need [psql](https://www.postgresql.org/download/) installed on the machine on which you run this script.
 The instructions below will send the csvs through the network to the target DB.
 This is NOT written to commit the files to a local DB.